TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-01-Using-CLI-Generators-in-Rails-and-Angular-2.markdown

 # 4. Rails Generate Migration

 When needing to change the structure of our database, generating a migration is our best bet.
 You can follow the naming convention, which will recognize the table you want to change and insert your structure into a new migration.
 This structure of <code>AddSomethingToTablename</code> is powerful stuff.
-Also, in [Rails 5](http://weblog.rubyonrails.org/2016/6/30/Rails-5-0-final/), you'll run the migrations with <code>rails db:migrate</code> insteaad of <code>rake db:migrate</code>, which cuts out the binary seperation between rails and rake tasks.
+Also, in [Rails 5](http://weblog.rubyonrails.org/2016/6/30/Rails-5-0-final/), you'll run the migrations with <code>rails db:migrate</code> instead of <code>rake db:migrate</code>, which cuts out the binary seperation between rails and rake tasks.
 Very cool, eh?

 ``` shell
 // ♥ rails g migration AddNicknameToUsers nickname:string